 - enhancing the attractiveness of Germany as a film production location; - supporting the use and development of creative, innovative technologies and digital film-making in the German film industry at all levels of the production process; - maintaining and expanding the production capacities for technical creative services in Germany; - · supporting the transfer of knowledge and technology during the production of films and series; and - encouraging producers to put innovative formats into practice in Germany, and ensuring they have the greatest possible creative and cultural leeway to do so. - (2) The Federal Government Commissioner for Culture and the Media awards grants for the production of films and series in accordance with these Guidelines and the Administrative Provisions under sections 23 and 44 of the Federal Budget Code (Bundeshaushaltsordnung, BHO).
 Expenditures are financed from Chapter 0452 Title 683 22 within the framework of the estimated budget and commitment appropriations in each case. - (3) The granting and processing authority is the German Federal Film Board (FFA), Große Präsidentenstraße 9, 10178 Berlin.
 The FFA is subject to the legal and technical supervision of the Federal Government Commissioner for Culture and the Media in respect of this measure. - (4) The applicant producer has no entitlement to being awarded a grant or a potential subsequent appropriation under section 7.5.
 The FFA decides as it sees fit.
-Grants and potential subsequent appropriations are awarded subject to the availability of budgetary resources. - (5) A company which is subject to an outstanding recovery order following a previous Commission decision declaring an aid granted by the same Member State illegal and incompatible with the internal market must not be granted individual aid.
-Nor may companies in difficulty be granted funding.
+Grants and potential subsequent appropriations are awarded subject to the availability of budgetary resources. - (5) Funding pursuant to these Guidelines is granted on the basis of Article 54 of the General Block Exemption Regulation (EU) No 651/2014 of 17 June 2014 (OJ L 187, 26.6.2014) in the version of Commission Regulation (EU) 2023/1315 of 23 June 2023 (OJ L 167, 30.6.2023) (GBER).
+A company which is subject to an outstanding recovery order following a previous Commission decision declaring an aid granted by the same Member States illegal and incompatible with the internal market must not be granted funding pursuant to these Guidelines.
+Companies in difficulty as referred to in Article 1 (4) (c) of the GBER are also ineligible for funding.
+Companies in difficulty are those in respect of which at least one of the circumstances listed in Article 2 no. 18 (a) to (e) of the GBER occurs.